June-Jepkurui-png/superheroes-challenge/README.md

   contains a Postman collection of requests for testing each route you will implement.

-Depending on your preference, you can either check your API by
+Depending on your preference, you can either check your API,

 - Using Postman to make requests
 - Running `pytest -x` and seeing if your code passes the tests